This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 Our website is hosted in the United Kingdom.
 We may use outsourced services in countries outside the European Union from time-to-time in other aspects of our business.
 Accordingly, data obtained within the UK or any other country could be processed outside the European Union.
 For example, some of the software that our website uses may have been developed in the United States or Australia.

-- The data protection clauses in our contracts with data processors include transfer clauses written by, or approved by a supervisory authority in the European Union.
+- The data protection clauses in our contracts with data processors, include transfer clauses written by or approved by a supervisory authority in the EU.

-- We comply with a code of conduct approved by a supervisory authority in the European Union.
+- We comply with a code of conduct approved by a supervisory authority in the EU.

 Access to your own information